PrathamSharda/Kempt/README.md

 - **Backend:** Node.js, Express
 - **Frontend:** React
-- **Databases:** MongoDB (users), Redis (sessions), ChromaDB (document vectors)
+- **Databases:** MongoDB (users), Redis (state storage using oauth), ChromaDB (document vectors)
 - **AI:** Ollama (OCR), Google Gemini (chat), LangChain (document processing)
 - **Storage:** Google Cloud Storage

 ## Limitations

-- Free users get 5 requests per 8 hours
+- Free users get 5 requests which when over are renewed every *8hours
-- OCR works best with clear, high-quality scans
+- OCR works best with clear, high-quality scans,
-- Document chat quality depends on how well the text chunks
+- Document chat quality depends on how well the text chunks are created and how clean the question is
-- Requires Google Cloud account for file storage
+- Requires Google Cloud account for file storage (of the OCR file)

 ## Development